 And that’s understandable given so many useful features and functionalities that Excel has.
 With more than 450+ useful functions, there are so many things you can do in Excel when it comes to data entry and analysis.
-A good working knowledge of Excel is now considered a huge plus when looking for a job.
+Good working knowledge of Excel is now considered a huge plus when looking for a job.

 While there are hundreds of keyboard shortcuts, you only need to learn a few that you often use in your work.
 And a few simple keyboard shortcuts can really save you time and make you extremely productive at work.

 One of the reasons keyboard shortcuts are so useful is because it saves you the time from switching from the keyboard to the mouse.
 And while it may seem like an insignificant amount of time, it adds up to be significant when you start using those keyboard shortcuts again and again.

 While there are hundreds of keyboard shortcuts, in this article, I will be covering my top 7 keyboard shortcuts for Excel.

 When you’re entering data in Excel, a lot of time you just need to copy the value from the cell above and enter it in the current cell.